Syphilis is an infection caused by a bacteria that if undetected or untreated, can lead to serious chronic health issues.

 - Flat smooth warts on your genitals

-When a syphilis infection reaches the last stage (tertiary) it can affect the brain, heart, bones, or blood vessels and in rare cases these complications that can lead to death
+When a syphilis infection reaches the last stage (tertiary), it can affect the brain, heart, bones, or blood vessels, and in rare cases these complications can lead to death.

 How do I prevent this?